ray-project/tune-sklearn/README.md

 #### TuneSearchCV

 `TuneSearchCV` uses randomized search over the distribution by default, but can do Bayesian search as well by specifying the `search_optimization` parameter as shown here.
 You need to run `pip install scikit-optimize` for this to work.
-More details in [Tune Documentation](https://docs.ray.io/en/latest/tune-searchalg.html#bayesopt-search).
+More details in [Tune Documentation] (https://docs.ray.io/en/master/tune/api_docs/suggestion.html?highlight=bayesian#scikit-optimize-tune-suggest-skopt-skoptsearch).

 ```python
 from tune_sklearn import TuneSearchCV